GilbertGuo/Chatbot/README.md

 *  Admins have the ability to view all the anonymous user feedbacks and capabilities to start cralwer, upload and check the documents held on IBM Watson.
-    *  The crawler is now configured to be single-thread but has the option of multithread, other features can also be configured in CrawlerConfiguration class
+    *  The crawler is now configured to be single-thread but has the option of multithread, other features can also be configured in __backend/src/main/com.cscc01.chatbot.backend.crawlerCrawlerConfiguration__ class, i.e. MAX_PAGES_FETCH for total amount of pages that the crawler will fetech and MAX_DEPTH_CRAWLING for crawling depth
 *  Security of the communication between static frontend and backend is ensured by JWT Oauth token.
 *  Logger is enable on backend as well to ensure backlog if something on backend fails in someway.